abarax/resume/resume.md

 Overview
 ---------

 *	I am a professional programmer with a passion for learning new things and solving hard problems.
-I have a blog [here](www.leighappel.com) and a programming/technology based podcast [here](www.hackandheckle.com) plus you can also check out my github [here](https://github.com/abarax)
+For more about me, you can view my [blog](www.leighappel.com), and listen to a programming / technology-based [podcast](www.hackandheckle.com) I co-host.
+You can also check out my [GitHub](https://github.com/abarax)

 Experience